BattletechModders/ModTek/Readme.md

 Note: Because of the way ModTek loads mods, **the last mod to change a property "wins"**.
 Because of this, you should ***absolutely not*** copy the entire file from the stock folder into your mod and make a few changes.
 Only include the values which you actually want to change.

+## Building It
+In the project folder there is an example project user file (e.g. `ModTek.csproj.user.example`).
+You can copy that file and rename it without the `.example` ending and then update it to point to your BTG Managed DLL folder.

 ## License

 ModTek, like BTML before it, is provided under the "Unlicence", which releases the work into the public domain.